diops5629/fun-stuff/bill_cipher/README.md

 Works like this:

 Convert message to ternary, then do the "xor" on it between message and key.
-If the message and key are both the same character, then output the same character If the message and key are different, use the excluded characters.
+If the message and key are both the same character, then output the same character.
+If the message and key are different, use the excluded characters.
 Example: